wiesmann/QuickDrawViewer/docs/FAQ.md

 ### Is SVG support planed?

-No. If you feel like implementing it, you are most welcome, but this is not something I'm interested in doing.
-The SVG format is complex, and few programs except web-browers support it.
-My primary goal was making a simple program that would three things:
+Not at this time.
+My primary goal was making a simple program that would do three things:

 * Allow me hack around quickly with minimal back-end work.
 * Display the pictures in the application.